thaiminhpv/thaiminhpv/README.md

 # 👋 Hi there, I'm [Phạm Vũ Thái Minh](https://thaiminhpv.tech/)

-- I am 19 years old, as a final-year student at FPT University.
+- I am a final-year student at FPT University.
 I have studied at the University since I was 16.
 My interests are machine learning and software development.

 - I love solving problems and building software that impacts people around me.